Kijabe: Description

 It stands on the edge of the Great Rift Valley at an altitude of 2200m, some 50 kilometres north-west of Nairobi.
 Kijabe is located in the sub-county of Lari, Kiambu County.
-Kijabe has a population 2,026 in 2019.
+Kijabe had a population of 2,026 people in 2019.
 Kijabe has a railway station along the Uganda Railway.
 The town is located between Limuru and Naivasha.